 When to go

-Average temperatures in Tenerife remain a solid 17-24 throughout the year, making it a good choice for anyone looking to cycle Tenerife in the sun.
-Rainfall is also low - you're most likely to get rain in December and even then it's only on average for 6 days of the month.
+Average temperatures in Tenerife remain a solid 17-24°C throughout the year, making it a good choice for anyone whose main ambition is to cycle Tenerife in the sun.
+Rainfall is also low – you’re most likely to get rain in December and even then it’s only on average for six days of the month.

 Throughout the year it's worth remembering that the north side of the island is often cooler and wetter than the south.
 There's a reason the scenery in the north is greener than the arid rocky south!
 Also know that the upper part of the island is often shrouded in a thin layer of clouds that forms around Mount Teide at 1,000-1,500htm.